whazenberg/stackstate-docs/setup/agent/docker.md

 * Network connections between processes/containers/services including network traffic telemetry.
 * Telemetry for hosts, processes, and containers.
 For more details, see the [list of metrics retrieved](#metrics).

-In [Docker swarm mode](#docker-swarm-mode), StackState Cluster Agent running on the manager node will synchronize the following topology data for a Docker cluster:
+In [Docker swarm mode](#docker-swarm-mode), StackState Swarm Agent running on the manager node will synchronize the following topology data for a Docker Swarm cluster:

 * Containers.
 * Services.